Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 What is your story?
 (AKA: What makes you special?)

-This step is probably the most important one.
-It’s also the one that most personal trainers totally skip since it takes a little extra effort.
+This step is probably the most important.
+However, most personal trainers skip it because it requires a little extra effort.

-This step is where you differentiate yourself from others in your field, and explain to your prospects what makes you unique and better.
+This step is where you differentiate yourself from others in your field and explain what makes you unique and better to your prospects.

-The ideal way to do this is by presenting your own story and telling people why you do what you do.
+The ideal way to do this is to present your own story and explain why you do what you do.

 Here’s an example: